 Nick: Yeah, I was a sophomore.
 She was a freshman.

-Jim: Okay, so you’d been battling this for a while, though – right? – as a teenage boy, et cetera.
-So you met and dated for how long before you got married?
+Jim: OK, so you’d been battling this for a while, though – right? – as a teenage boy, et cetera.
+So, you met and dated for how long before you got married?

 Nick: Almost a full three years, right?

 Michelle: Three years, yep, uh-hm.

 Nick: She probably knows the dates better than I do.

 Jim: So, did that come up during that time?
 Did you have an idea, Michelle, that…

 Michelle: (Laughter) No.